FAQ

 Aren’t you glorifying a serious illness?

 We don’t suffer from our plurality, and there are many DID-diagnosed systems who don’t view their system as a means of suffering.
-Also, we were offered a DID diagnosis in the early 2010s—we refused it, because we didn’t think that it would make much of a difference in our recovering from trauma.
-We suffer from the effects of the trauma, like depersonalisation, derealisation and flashbacks, not plurality itself.
+We were offered a new DID diagnosis in the early 2010s—we refused it, because we didn’t think that it would make much of a difference in our recovering from trauma.
+We suffer from the effects of the trauma, like depersonalisation, derealisation, and flashbacks, not plurality itself.
+And even if we did continue to express signs of traditional DID, acknowledging system members’ individuality wouldn’t prevent us from healing from trauma.

 Does your plurality impede you from engaging in daily-life tasks?